Do you want your company to be featured in high-end media outlets to boost your brand performance and generate leads? High-five!

 Their usage is fairly self-explanatory, so we won’t go into much detail here.
 We’ll help you out with details on the harder ones later!

-You can pitch journalists right from within Pressrush, or if you prefer to outreach them via email (which is what I would recommend) it scrapes journalists’ emails too.
+You can pitch journalists right from within this PR tool, or if you prefer to outreach them via email (which is what I would recommend) PressRush scrapes journalists’ emails too.

 With Much Rack Beats, you can not only narrow down journalist searches based on their niche topic and countries but even cities!
 So next time you need a quick set of journalists in San Francisco, you know where to look for them.

 LinkedIn Sales Navigator provides many more filters than its counterparts to build the most targeted database of journalists.
-Here’s what it looks like:
+You can see it here:

 Through HARO—Help a Reporter Out—journalists set up requests to hunt for unique stories that are sent to PR specialists three times a day.
 Once a source request relevant to your niche comes up, you can reach out to a journalist with a personalized, articulate pitch to land high-traffic coverage.

-If you opt for HARO’s paid plans, you can also specify keywords to get source requests only within your pre-set niche.
+If you opt for HARO’s paid plans, you can specify keywords to get source requests within your pre-set niche.

 This great PR tool boasts a robust base of journalists from big and small outlets alike.
 Mashable, Forbes, Reutors, and Chicago Tribune are just some of the highly-respected media you can get your product featured on through HARO.